 Instructions for making a Salt Sock

-A Salt Sock is made up from a basic white cotton sock filled with coarse sea salt.
+A Salt Sock is made from a basic white cotton sock filled with coarse sea salt.
 Once heated up and place on the affected ear you will experience relief.
 There is science behind the healing properties of the minerals in the sea salt.
-Also documented is how the salt retains heat creating a shift in the pressure within the ear.
+Also documented is how the salt retains heat, creating a shift in the pressure within the ear.

 * Found on thewhoot.com.au